 The men and women behind the badge know it.
 Good leaders know it and decent communities know it.
 For the safety of all of our men and women behind the badge, it is time our country knows it.

 Disclaimer: Some have expressed anger because they assumed that I was advocating a war against a community or certain groups.
-This couldn’t be further from the truth.
-The article doesn’t say that or imply that but the article was vague in regards to the questions that many have asked.
-For those of you that have reached out and asked me to clarify, I appreciate you.
+Just recently, a man told me that I advocated a “war against black people.”
+The article doesn’t say that or imply that and that claim is not only ridiculous but hateful and vile.
 This was written within 30 minutes of watching brothers and sisters being gunned down by a coward wearing a mask and using a rifle to kill 3 Baton Rouge Police Officers.
 Just a few days earlier, I watched a similar scene play out in Dallas where 5 police officers were murdered.
 Those awful images were seared in my mind as I wrote down my thoughts.
-This “war against cops” has been well documented by many others including the Department of Justice and Author Heather Mac Donald to name a few.
-I understand where that terminology could upset some and for that I apologize but let me be clear.
-I do not apologize for writing it.
-I believe it and if you don’t, you have not been paying attention to what is happening to law enforcement across our land.
+This “war against cops” has been well documented by many others including the Department of Justice and Author Heather Mac Donald to name a few and no where in those discussions (or this article) is race discussed.
+Why am I being accused of being a racist because I wrote about the “war on cops?”
+Because some, don’t want this discussion to happen and that is the goal…to silence this dialogue.
+The hateful, rhetoric will not work with me.
+I do not apologize for writing it because it is true.
+If you don’t believe it, you have not been paying attention to what is happening to law enforcement across our land.
 In fact, I’ve continued to discuss this issue after numerous ambush attacks continue to happen to police officers.
 The false narratives and lies about law enforcement needs to come to an end.
 Our editors have expanded on this issue and included some of the hysteria from this article here.